johannah/trajectories/README.md

-# Chasing a goal in a dangerous environment with a conditional generative model of the environment
+# Chasing a goal in a dangerous world
+### Planning with conditional generative models of the environment

-This gif shows our MCTS agent (green) trying to catch the yellow goal while avoiding the cyan obstacles all using a learned dynamics model to imagine the future.
+This gif shows our MCTS agent (green) trying to catch the yellow goal while avoiding the cyan obstacles.
+A dynamics model is learned from  latent representations of the environment and used to plan agent actions.

 ![alt_text](https://github.com/johannah/trajectories/blob/master/imgs/10-step-fast.gif)